black220sun/SIGNAL-Translator/README.md

 _`res`_ - directory for test files. `*.txt` files use grammar from `grammar_test` file, `*.sig` files use grammar from `grammar.gr` file.
 _`src`_ - source files directory.
-_`src/test/kotlin/com/blacksun`_ - containes testcases. `GrammarTest.kt` - general tests for grammar generation,
+_`src/test/kotlin/com/blacksun`_ - contains testcases. `GrammarTest.kt` - general tests for grammar generation,
 `SignalGrammarTest.kt` - to run all `*.sig` files from `res` directory and ensure that there is no errors, `OptimizerTest.kt` - tests for SIGNAL code optimizations.
 _`src/main/kotlin/com/blacksun`_ - main source directory.
-- _`gui`_ - containes GUI classes.
+- _`gui`_ - contains GUI classes.
-- _`settings`_ - containes classes for program's state save/load and multi-language GUI support.
+- _`settings`_ - contains classes for program's state save/load and multi-language GUI support.
-- _`optimizer`_ - containes implementation for SIGNAL code optimizations.
+- _`optimizer`_ - contains implementation for SIGNAL code optimizations.
-All oplimizations should implement `Optimization` interface and be names as `Optimize*` (for easy importing from GUI).
+All optimizations should implement `Optimization` interface and be names as `Optimize*` (for easy importing from GUI).
 - _`utils`_ - contains utility classes for tokens, nodes, pattern matching and grammar rules implementation.
 - _`GrammarGen.kt`_ - processes grammar, implements parser part.
 - _`Lexer.kt`_ - implements lexer part.